-Let’s get the bad news out of the way.
-The paid search sales funnel is a concept, and it does not work like that funnel in your kitchen.
+The paid search sales funnel is a concept, but it does not work like a funnel in your kitchen.
 It does not benefit from fluid dynamics, or gravity!
-But it’s a useful analogy.
+It’s simply a useful analogy.

 Depending on the average duration of the sales cycle, which varies dramatically by type of product or service, sales or marketing professionals may have an expectation about how long it will take to turn that prospect into a booked sale.
 This “lead to sale” time is the average “funnel transit time”.

 Leads coming in from search are going to move through different phases of consideration while in the funnel, deciding whether to act, usually simply whether to purchase the product or service.
 During this process, some of them will “fall out”; not every lead entering a sales funnel will turn into a transaction.
 The desired outcome is usually to exit the funnel by effecting a financial transaction, but completion of the funnel doesn’t always have to be a financial goal.